suchanek/repo_vis/README.md

   - Enhanced status display with color-coded, larger text for better visibility.

 - **Interactive UI**:
-  - **Class Selector**: Multi-select list to include specific classes.
+  - **Class Selector**: Select specific classes.
-  - **Method Selector**: Multi-select list to include specific methods.
+  - **Method Selector**: Select to include specific methods.
 Disabled when "Render Methods" is unchecked.
-  - **Function Selector**: Multi-select list to include specific functions.
+  - **Function Selector**: Select to include specific functions.
 Disabled when "Render Functions" is unchecked.
   - **Checkboxes** to enable/disable rendering of functions and methods, which also toggles the corresponding selectors.
   - **Visualize** button to generate or update the 3D scene.